thypon/free-tether/README.markdown

 # Free Tether

 Free Tether is an android 4.1+ app that makes possible using tethering when carrier plan that doesn’t include it.
+Needs Root.

 Prerequisites
 -------------